simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

    printf "[dn]\nCN=social.localhost\n[req]\ndistinguished_name = dn\n[EXT]\nsubjectAltName=DNS:social.localhost\nkeyUsage=digitalSignature\nextendedKeyUsage=serverAuth")
 ```

-The created certificates are then placed in the `nginx/certs` folder.
+The created certificates are then placed in the folder `nginx/certs`.

-The Nginx configuration file is called `mastodon.development.conf` and is placed in the `nginx/conf.d` folder and looks like this:
+The Nginx configuration file is called `mastodon.development.conf` and is located in the `nginx/conf.d` folder and looks like this:

 ```conf
 server {